AmblesideOnline for Groups Form 1B Booklist

 James Herriot's Treasury for Children by James Herriot α (borrow for 1 hr) (ChrBk) ($amzn); also published as "James Herriot's Treasury of Inspirational Stories for Children."

-The Water Babies by Charles Kingsley β α ($amzn) ($amzn) (K) K Ω [download an abridged, slightly annotated Word doc of this book by Anne White.]
+The Water Babies by Charles Kingsley β α ($amzn) ($amzn) (K) K Ω [We hope to have a revised version of Anne Whites with notes soon.]

 The Saturdays by Elizabeth Enright (ChrBk) ($amzn) (K) and sequels: